zelhajou/42cursus-cpp-modules/docs/cheat sheet/cpp/README.md

 Polymorphism is the ability of objects to take on different forms based on their data type or class.
 It allows you to process objects differently based on their class or data type.
 In C++, polymorphism is achieved through virtual functions, function overloading, and function overriding.

+#### Function Overloading

-- **Function Overloading**: Defining multiple functions with the same name but different parameters.
+Function overloading in C++ allows you to define multiple functions with the same name but different parameters.
+The compiler determines which function to call based on the number and types of arguments passed to the function.

 ```cpp
 class Math {